ismael-ayachi/ismael-ayachi/README.md

 ### 🧭 About me

-I'm a Computer Science student at **EPFL** who likes projects that force you to think at every layer of the stack — from bit-packed game state and Monte-Carlo search all the way up to smart contracts and pixel-perfect UI.
+I'm a Computer Science student at **EPFL** who likes projects that force you to think at every layer of the stack, from bit-packed game state and Monte-Carlo search all the way up to smart contracts and pixel-perfect UI.
 Most of my public work comes out of EPFL coursework and hackathons, where the constraint of a tight deadline tends to produce the most interesting engineering decisions.

 - 🎮 Enjoys building **games and the engines underneath them**
 - 🧠 Into **AI/search techniques** (MCTS, heuristics) applied to small, well-defined problems